kivy/kivy/doc/sources/installation/installation.rst

 In addition, you need a `Python <http://python.org/>`_ 2.x (**not**  3.x) interpreter.
-If you want to enable features like windowing (i.e., open a Window), audio/video playback or spelling correction, you must install other dependencies.
+If you want to enable features like windowing (i.e., open a Window), audio/video playback or spelling correction, additional dependencies must be available.
 For these, we recommend `Pygame <http://pygame.org>`_, `Gst-Python
 <http://www.gstreamer.net/modules/gst-python.html>`_ and `Enchant
 <http://www.rfk.id.au/software/pyenchant/>`_, respectively.